-Yes, way back when it was first created, approximately 2500 BC, lipstick was concocted from a fatal cocktail of toxic ingredients including bromine mannite and iodine.
-The product was so notorious, myth has it that the phrase ‘kiss of death’ was coined as a consequence.
+Yes, way back when it was first created, approximately 2500 BC, red lipstick was concocted from a fatal cocktail of toxic ingredients including bromine mannite and iodine.
+The product was so notorious, legend has it that the phrase ‘kiss of death’ was coined as a consequence.
 And that glossy finish?
 Well, our Ancient Egyptian ancestors, male and female alike, had fish scales to thank for that.
 Lovely.

-It was only in the 1900s that the red lip came into vogue as a statement of liberation, femininity, and independence.
-Bright red lipstick and plump lips represented frivolity in times of hardship and disillusion in the 1920s to 1940s.
+It was only in the 1900s that the red lip makeup came into vogue as a statement of liberation, femininity, and independence.
+Bright red matte lipstick and plump lips represented frivolity in times of hardship and disillusion in the 1920s to 1940s.

 Red Lip Makeup from MyGlamm